tkurtbond/tkurtbond.github.io/posts/2020/11/29/looking-at-the-mini-six-rpg-and-related-games/index.rst

        burns, Fog Hat, and Police Detectives; 4 archetypes, 1 vehicle) — **2 pages**
     #.
 The “Imperium in Revolt” setting (inspired by `Star Wars`,
-       harking back to the D6 system's origins in the `Star Wars: The Roleplaying Game`__ of 1987; 11 archetypes, 7 vehicles) — **4 pages**
+       harking back to the D6 system's origins in the `Star Wars\: The Roleplaying Game`_ of 1987; 11 archetypes, 7 vehicles) — **4 pages**

 #.
 Character Sheet — **1 page**